The Pekin duck is among the most popular breeds kept in the United States, both in backyards and on homesteads across the country.

 Pekin Duck Physical Attributes

 Keepers bred the Pekin duck in only one variety – white.
-Simultaneously, the ducklings are yellow – and most likely the type of duckling you have seen on advertisements and storybooks.
+Their ducklings are yellow and are the ones you see in advertisements and storybooks.

 As the Pekin ducks age, the yellow fuzz gives way to creamy white feathers – the orange shanks (legs) remain the same color throughout their lives.